PSI-edu/CitSci-Mappers/README.md

 - click the blue "Add Secret" button again, and this time enter
   - Key: PROFILE_URL
   - Value: https://your.url/profile
-- Replace everything in the code window with the software below
+- FOR LOCALHOST: Replace everything in the code window with the software below
 ```
 exports.onExecutePostLogin = async (event, api) => {
   const { consentGiven } = event.user.user_metadata || {};